 Benjamin Franklin was right when he claimed there to be only two certainties in life: Death and Taxes.
-But even still, many individuals with tax debt are clueless about what it really means.
-Tax debt can become an issue for the family even after the debtor passes.
-Tax Debt will not truly become the responsibility of the Debtor’s family once the Debtor passes away, but there are some exceptions to this rule.
+But even still, many individuals with taxes owed are clueless about what it really means.
+Tax liability can become an issue for the family even after the liabilityor passes.
+Tax Liability will not truly become the responsibility of the Liabilityor’s family once the Liabilityor passes away, but there are some exceptions to this rule.

-- Spouse: When you marry an individual, you also marry their Tax Debts.
-The spouse you leave behind will become responsible for your IRS Tax Debt, even if they have not been made aware of it.
+- Spouse: When you marry an individual, you also marry their Tax Liabilities.
+The spouse you leave behind will become responsible for your IRS Tax Liability, even if they have not been made aware of it.
 This may seem unfair but that’s the way the Tax Code works.

 Claiming Refunds: If the deceased family member is due a refund, there’s a way for his survivors to claim it.
 It may be necessary to File Form 1310 “Statement of Person Claiming Refund Due to a Deceased Taxpayer.”
 However, you do not need to file Form 1310 if you are a surviving spouse or certified representative filing an original return for the deceased.

 When you pass away, you do not want to leave a Tax Burden for the ones you love.
-IRS Tax Debt issues are unavoidable, even in death.
-That being said, tax debts must take priority if you don’t want your family and loved ones to be stuck with the bill.
+IRS Tax Liability issues are unavoidable, even in death.
+That being said, taxes owed must take priority if you don’t want your family and loved ones to be stuck with the bill.

 Help and Related Articles